arkottke/pygmm/docs/installation.rst

 Installation
 ============

-Prior to using pyGMM, Python and the following dependencies need to be
+Prior to using `pygmm`, Python and the following dependencies need to be
 installed:

 * matplotlib -- used for plotting

 * numpy -- fast vector operations

-pyGMM supports both Python 2.7 and Python 3.
+`pygmm` supports both Python 2.7 and Python 3.

 Linux
 -----

-Install pyGMM dependencies is best accomplished with a package manager.
+Install `pygmm` dependencies is best accomplished with a package manager.
 On Arch Linux this can be accomplished with::

     pacman -S python-numpy python-matplotlib pip